abalabokhin/NWNForBG/README.md

 <h3>For BG2EE and EET:</h3>

-Depending on second component of the mod, BP-BGT-Worldmap v13.0 or later should be installed after Neverwinter Nights for Baldur's Gate.
+Depending on second component of the mod, BP-BGT-Worldmap v13.0 or later might need to be installed after Neverwinter Nights for Baldur's Gate.
 For mods that add other campaigns to EET (eg IWD\_EET\_Integration), third component of this mod should be installed after them.

 Translator Notes:
 ----------------